facebook-pixel

 Second season | Forward | UCF

-Season review: The No. 9 pick in the 2023 NBA Draft spent half of the season with the G-League Salt Lake City Stars, where he showed his rawness in struggling to stand out in that league.
+Season review: The No. 9 pick in the 2023 NBA Draft spent half of the season with the G League Salt Lake City Stars, where he showed his rawness in struggling to stand out in that league.
 But the Jazz’s second-half youth movement and injuries pushed Hendricks to the main club — where he played a lower-usage, defensively-focused game that probably suits his current skills better.

-Defining stat from 2023-24: 12.8% usage and a 5.1 assist percentage meant that Hendricks didn’t touch the ball much in the NBA — and when he did, it was usually a shot or a turnover.
+Defining stat from 2023-24: A 12.8% usage rate and a 5.1 assist percentage meant that Hendricks didn’t touch the ball much in the NBA — and when he did, it was usually a shot or a turnover.

 Season preview: Hendricks visibly grew up over the summer — Hardy said he gained 21 pounds since last season.
 That extra size should allow him to guard other forwards more capably and get more involved in the paint, theoretically.
 But Hendricks still looks extremely raw at processing the game and doing anything but shooting on the offensive end; he’ll once again be best suited to being a defensive specialist in the early going.